milancio42/kinetic-theory/main.md

 The path is blurred further from the proton as the intrinsic acceleration is less aligned.
 Harmonic paths form orbits modelled by the **Schrödinger equation**.

+### Heisenberg Uncertainty Principle

+As agglomerates have the randomly oriented intrisinc acceleration, their immediate momentum is also random.
+Therefore if we know their position, we can only observe their immediate momentum which tells us nothing about where they are going or how fast.

+To konw that we need to know the average momentum, which requires to observe them over longer time.
+But then we will lose the information about their precise position.

+This is the explanation of **Heisenberg Uncertainty "Principle"**.

 ### Pauli's Exclusion Principle

+The electron's average intrinsic acceleration is never fully perpendicular to proton but it is slightly off due to the finite speed of sound.
+This relativistic effect causes the electron to lose its average momentum over time until it is zero.

-The electron cannot fall to the proton because it constantly accelerates so it has always a non-zero orbital energy.
+But its immediate momentum is never zero and so it has always non-zero orbital energy.

-Also the radius of its helical path is much greater than proton’s diameter so they cannot collide naturally.
+The radius of electron's helical path is much greater than proton’s diameter so they cannot collide naturally.

 This is the basis of **Pauli’s Exclusion “Principle”**.

 ### Absorption and Emission lines and Photons